jundalisay/superb/content/en/research/averroes/philosophy/part-2j.md

 He means that the thing which is hidden from them is that when there is found both good and evil in a thing, and good overpowers the evil, reason requires the creation of the one for the destruction of the other.
 So from all these it is clear how misleading can be attributed to Him, in spite of His justice, and injustice disproved.
 The causes of misleading are created, because from them appear the causes of direction to good.
 For some people have not been given causes of direction to good in which there is found nothing which may lead to erring.
 Such is the condition of the angels.
 So also the[286] causes of good have those evil, though in their nature much evil be not found; this applies to man.

-It may be asked: What is the use of these contradictory verses, thus compelling the people to take refuge in interpretations, which you have absolutely forbidden?
-We would say that to explain this problem to the common people, they have been compelled to adopt this method.
+What is the use of these contradictory verses, thus compelling the people to take refuge in interpretations, which you have absolutely forbidden?

+To explain this problem to the common people, they have been compelled to adopt this method.

 For they should know that God is just, and that He is the Creator of all good and evil, instead of believing, as many nations have done, that there are two Gods, the creator of good, and the creator of evil.
 So now they know that He is the Creator of both.

 As misleading is evil, and as there is no Creator but He, it was necessary that it should be attributed to Him, like the creation of evil.
 But this should be done without qualifying it, that is, that He created good for its own sake, and evil for the sake of good—on account of their connection with one another.
 In this way His creation of evil[287] would be quite just.
 To illustrate: fire has been made because of its necessity for the existence of things, and without it they could not have existed at all.
 It also destroys things by its very nature.